 - The third layer, 4.5 inches of base support foam are introduced in this layer.
 This material’s function is in the name, it supports the sleeper for a sturdy and comfortable night’s rest.

 - The final layer is just like the top copper-infused memory material, though this one is less thick, at only 1-inch.
 The difference in thickness allows the base support layer to provide this side with a more firm feel.

 The reverse order of these layers makes up the Firm side.

 This is a memory and polyfoam mattress that ships to the customers home inside of a box.
 Once the bed has inflated on the bed frame, sleepers are free to lay down and experience Casper’s two-toned, soft polyester cover.
 Beneath this, customers should be able to feel 10 inches of materials conforming to their body.

 The following list includes the four layers of materials used for this product.

-- The top layer uses a 1.5-inch open-cell comfort foam.
+- The top layer uses a 1.5-inch perforated comfort foam.
 This is a breathable material, keeping the surface from overheating at night.
 It is also fairly responsive, allowing sleepers to easily reposition.

 - The next layer uses a 1.5-inch high-density memory material.
 By using memory foam in the second layer, heat retention is less likely to buildup on the surface.